anima-research/connectome-adapters/src/adapters/discord_webhook_adapter/README.md

 * Message Sending (creating new messages in channels)
 * Message Editing (modifying previously sent messages)
 * Message Deletion (removing messages sent through the webhook)
-* History Fetching (retrieving message history on request)

 3) Message edits and deletes only work for messages sent by the same webhook.

 4) Simplified flow compared to the full Discord adapter.
 * Initial Setup.
 Connects bots during startup and loads existing webhooks from Discord and configuration.
 * Request Handling.
 Receives requests from the connectome framework, retrieves or creates webhooks as needed, sends received requests and returns Discord's identifiers for new messages.
-* History Retrieval.
-Uses bot API to fetch message history when requested, no caching of message history.